 OSMdroid tile cache up to 600 MB.
 Pan around online once, then go offline.

-One tap writes every frame to an .itsg5 file.
-Replay later with the bundled Python bridge.
+One tap writes every frame to an .itsg5 file for later replay and analysis.

 Optionally re-publish captured frames over MQTT — default broker is the public OpenTrafficMap one, custom brokers configurable.